Rookie reliever hits slam off Scherzer, Pads sting Nats 9-8

 Nationals: RHP Paolo Espino (2-2, 2.48 ERA) is scheduled to start Friday night in the opener of a three-game series at San Francisco.
 The Giants will counter with RHP Logan Webb (4-3, 3.86).

 Padres: Haven’t named a starter for opener of three-game series against Colorado.
 It normally would be LHP Blake Snell’s turn but Tingler said Snell is still trying to regain strength after a recent bout of food poisoning.
-Snell pitched four innings in a win at Philadelphia on Sunday.
-The Rockies are scheduled to start LHP Kyle Freeland (1-2, 5.50).

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports